 Emotional Intensity is a form of ‘neurodiversity’— the biological reality that particular groups of the population are innately different from the norm.

-As as a human species, we seem inept at embracing differences.
+As human beings, we seem inept at embracing differences.
 We have divided ourselves in a countless number of ways— between black and white, between the majority and the minority, between introverts and extroverts, between the stoic and the sensitive.
 Our current political climate is a clear reflection of this dark side of our tribal nature.

-This is why the sensitive and intense people often find themselves on the margin of society, being condemned as being ‘too this’ and ‘too that,' or that somehow they are deemed as being too fragile for the world.
+This is why sensitive and intense people often find themselves on the margins of society, being condemned as being ‘too this’ and ‘too that,’ or as somehow being too fragile for the world.

-The problem is not our differences, but our judgement of each other, and the indifference towards it.
-By pathologising, stigmatising and marginalising intense people, the world is sitting on a gold mine without knowing it, and we are being held back in progression as a collective.
+The problem is not our differences, but our judgement of each other, and indifference towards that.
+By pathologising, stigmatising and marginalising intense people, the world is sitting on a gold mine without knowing it, and our progression as a collective is held back in.

 THE PROBLEM WITH NUMBING

 To be human is to feel.
 Yet we live in an emotions-phobic world nowadays.
-Our system medicalises the most natural human expressions: Grieve of the loss of loved ones, anxiety in our fast moving world, anger when injustice happen.
-We tend to judge certain emotions as ‘good’, or ‘bad’, and the society as a whole has become afraid of strong, honest emotional expressions.
+Our system medicalises the most natural human expressions: Grief for the loss of loved ones, anxiety in our fast-moving world, anger when injustice happens.
+We tend to judge certain emotions as ‘good’ or ‘bad’, and society as a whole has become afraid of strong, honest emotional expression.
 This kind of collective apathy cannot sustain itself.
 By pathologising, stigmatising and marginalising intense people, we also deny emotional honesty.

-On an individual level, numbing our feelings makes life feel barren.
+On an individual level, numbing our feelings makes life seem barren.
 Without emotions, even when our mind is busy, we feel vacant, lethargic and bored with life.
-It is as if life is passing by in front of us without we fully living in.
+It is as if life is passing by in front of us without us fully living it.
 By detaching from our passion, we no longer know what we want.
-As a result, many people experience a lingering low-grade depression or background anxiety.
+As a result, many people experience a lingering, low-grade depression or background anxiety.

-On the other hand, what we resist persist.
-The more we push emotions away, the more they will come back in full force, in ways and times that we least expect them- that is when we get triggered for no obvious reasons, burst out in sudden rage, or we resort to extreme behaviours in order to further suppress how we feel.
+On the other hand, what we resist persists.
+The more we push emotions away, the more they will come back in full force, in ways and at times that we least expect them.
+That is when we get triggered for no obvious reason, burst out in sudden rage, or resort to extreme behaviours in order to suppress how we feel.
 Humans are not robots.
 Our psyche has its wisdom.
-It knows that if we are to ignore our emotions, they will grow like weeds and eventually destroy us.
+It knows that if we ignore our emotions, they will grow like weeds and eventually destroy us.
 Deep down, our soul knows we need to find a way to digest, process, and dissolve them.

 WHEN WE COLLECTIVELY DISCONNECT

-It is only natural that we cry over the woes of the world, and be pained when it is in pain.
+It is only natural that we cry over the woes of the world, and are pained when it is in pain.
 What else is a heart for, if not this?
-Mother Teresa once beautifully said 'May God break my heart so completely the whole world falls in.’
-Her heart may be broken day after day, yet she is one of the emotionally strongest people ever lived.
+Mother Teresa once beautifully said, ‘May God break my heart so completely the whole world falls in.’
+Her heart may be broken day after day, yet she is one of the emotionally strongest people who ever lived.

 WHAT GOT US HERE WILL NOT GET US THERE

-The chaotic time that we are in is imbued with potential.
+The chaotic time that we are in right now is imbued with potential.

-For the last few decades, our world has been driven by linear, mechanistic, patriarchal values (I don't mean an individual male is oppressing women, but a cultural narrative that is dualistic, results and action-oriented).
-We have gone very information-driven, intellectual, and concrete.
+For the last few decades, our world has been driven by linear, mechanistic, patriarchal values (I don’t mean an individual male is oppressing women, but a cultural narrative that is dualistic, results-oriented and action-oriented).
+We have become very information-driven, intellectual, and concrete.
 We have been ambitious, driven, stressed human-doings, disowning our essence as human beings.
-As the world gets more shallow and literal, we slip into the tyranny of logical productivity and dismiss the heart- centred intelligence guided by emotions.
+As the world gets more shallow and literal, we slip into the tyranny of logical productivity and dismiss the heart-centred intelligence guided by emotions.

-As a whole, we are yearning for a more vibrant life, one that is about inner abundance, rather than materials.
-Communities need inspirations, not more information.
+As a whole, we are yearning for a more vibrant life, one that is about inner abundance, rather than materiality.
+Communities need inspiration, not more information.
 People yearn to be led by empathy, rather than force.

 FROM MISFITS TO LEADERS

-You see, passionate engagement with life is not an easy path, and it is a path less travelled by.
-The word passion comes from the Latin verb patio, which means to suffer and to endure.
-Passionate living entails a kind of openness where you are being exposed to the up and downs, gain and loss, pleasure and pain in life.
-When you choose to walk the path of passion, you commit yourself to come face to face with the bare bone of reality- including its embedded challenges and uncertainties, even when they pain you, trouble you, and tire you out.
+You see, passionate engagement with life is not an easy path, and it is a path less travelled.
+The word passion comes from the Latin verb patio, which means to suffer and endure.
+Passionate living entails a kind of openness that exposes youd to the ups and downs, gains and losses, pleasures and pains of life.
+When you choose to walk the path of passion, you commit yourself to come face to face with the bare bone of reality- including its embedded challenges and uncertainties, even when they pain you, trouble you, and exhaust you.

-Even when others don’t see it, and you have not yet recognised it, it actually takes a tremendous amount of courage to be you!
-In fact, may I suggest that you are born a warrior of life, the protagonist of a Hero’s Journey into your authentic self?
+Even when others don’t see it, and you have not yet recognised it, a tremendous amount of courage is actually required to be you!
+In fact, may I suggest that you are a born warrior of life, the protagonist of a Hero’s Journey into your authentic self?

-Your love for life itself is the most powerful when you can combine it with your ability to see beauty and make intellectual or creative linkages.
-This is what artists and poets have done all their lives across history.
+Your love for life itself is most powerful when you can combine it with your ability to see beauty and make intellectual or creative linkages.
+This is what artists and poets have done across history.
 Sadly, though, historically and up until today, those with visionary or insightful qualities are also deemed mad, pathological, and schizophrenic by the world.
 Yet the misunderstood ‘misfits’ are also the ones who have shown the world the most bravery, tenacity and love.
-They were the great healers, visionaries, trailblazer, creatives of their time.
+They were the great healers, visionaries, trailblazers, creatives of their time.

 Let me give you some examples.

 Van Gogh- Many know Vincent van Gogh as the brilliant, disturbed artist who fought with depression.
 He was also known for cutting off part of his ear and committing suicide.
 Rather than simply labelling him as mad, we can come to understand Van Gogh as someone overwhelmed by his own creative visions and sensual perceptions.
 He had a deep passion for not just beauty and colour, but also his family and divinity.
-In contrast to the image of a self- obsessed artist, he had a big heart, and an intense devotional and spiritual life-- He volunteered to preach in an impoverished Belgian coal-mining town, whose population adored him.
-As an artist, his intense and passionate nature went against the artistic style that was popular at the time-- Impressionism that was the softly brushed depiction of tranquil scenes in nature or of royal people.
-In the end, Van Gogh was misunderstood and undermined because he created art that was ahead of his time.
+In contrast to the image of a self-obsessed artist, he had a big heart, and an intense devotional and spiritual life.
+He volunteered to preach in an impoverished Belgian coal-mining town, whose population adored him.
+As an artist, his intense and passionate nature went against the artistic style that was popular at the time– Impressionism, the softly brushed depiction of tranquil scenes in nature or of aristocratic people.
+In the end, Van Gogh was misunderstood and undermined because he created art that was ahead of its time.

-Virginia Woolf- Much examination has been made of Woolf's mental illness, many speculated manic- depressive or Bipolar disease.
+Virginia Woolf- Much examination has been made of Woolf’s mental illness, speculated to be manic- depression or Bipolar disease.
 Indeed, she seemed to work on the edges between what was considered sanity and what would be called mental crises.
 Yet to her, these are utterly natural cycles that revealed the true workings of her mind.
-Most often the media portrayal of Virginia Woolf give prominence to her mental crises and suicide, yet if we look at her life, she has been a prolific and gifted creator, a committed pacifist, a second wave feminist before its time, and a true legacy that continues to inspire a million others.
-She was indeed an emotionally gifted woman, misunderstood as she was ahead of her time.
+Most often the media portrayal of Virginia Woolf gives prominence to her mental crises and suicide, yet if we look at her life, she was a prolific and gifted creator, a committed pacifist, a second wave feminist before her time, and a true legacy that continues to inspire millions.
+She was indeed an emotionally gifted woman, misunderstood because she was ahead of her time.

 Your unusual life path is a summon from Life.
-Intense people are positioned to be the game-changers, the truth- tellers, and the fierce lovers of the world.
-By nature, you are the pioneers and the questioners and the progressives whose role in the world is to bring forth the realities which others do not yet see or understand.
-You can deny it, fight it, but in the end, you would not be able to deny or suppress your unique insights and perspectives.
-Although you might not have chosen this path, it is your path.
+Intense people are positioned to be the game-changers, the truth-tellers, and the fierce lovers of the world.
+By nature, you are the pioneers and the questioners and the progressives whose role in the world is to bring forth the realities that others do not yet see or understand.
+You can deny it, fight it, but in the end, you will not be able to deny or suppress your unique insights and perspectives.
+Although you might not have chosen this path, it is yours.

-Existing self-help resources for highly sensitive people often focus heavily on protective and defensive strategies; this perpetuates the idea that sensitive people are somehow ‘too fragile for the world’.
-Through my encounter with many of you, I saw quite the opposite — with your intensity, sensitivity and perceptivity, intense people have important work to do in the world.
+Existing self-help resources for highly sensitive people often focus on protective and defensive strategies; this breeds the idea that sensitive people are somehow ‘too fragile for the world’.
+Through my encounters with many of you, I have seen quite the opposite — with your intensity, sensitivity and perceptivity, intense people have important work to do in the world.
 It is critical that you do not collapse into the trap of pathology.
-Rather than shrinking and hiding and taking a smaller and smaller slice of life, by learning to ground, build resilience you can harness your strengths.
-Not being able to own your gifts and be authentic about your true nature keep you in hiding and holds you back from bringing your gifts into the world.
-Such act deprives not only you but also the progression of our collective consciousness.
+Not being able to own your gifts and be authentic about your true nature keeps you in hiding and holds you back from bringing your gifts into the world.
+Such an act deprives not only you but also the progression of our collective consciousness.
 Your sensitivity and intensity are the doorways to your fullest potential, and you are not serving the world by playing small.

 Real emotional health is not about stoicism.
-It is about our ability to expand, to absorb, and the willingness to say yes to our inner and outer world.
+It is about our ability to expand, to absorb, and tosay yes to our inner and outer world.
 It is about allowing life to move you and affect you deeply, without losing your ground.